rmartinho/flamingdangerzone/_posts/unicode/2013-09-10-towards-nice-apis.markdown

 auto decoded = ogonek::decode<utf8>(legacy_well_formed, ogonek::assume_valid);

 std::string not_always_well_formed = some_ill_behaved_function();
-// This is and advanced dangerous feature; the following would result in
+// This is an advanced dangerous feature; the following would result in
 // undefined behaviour
 //auto decoded = ogonek::decode<utf8>(not_always_well_formed, ogonek::assume_valid);
 // The simplest solution is still safe because it validates the input: